AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 node.rotateAround(rotationDelta, node.localCenterPoint);
 ```

-* * *

-<a name="SceneNode-resize"></a>

-### *sceneNode.resize(width, height)*
+### _sceneNode.resize(width, height)_

 Attempts to change `localBounds.width` & `height` to match the specified sizes.
 The result is not guaranteed to
 match your requested size, since some nodes have limits on their ability to resize.

 Note that _resizing_ is different from simply _rescaling_ the content:

-* Styles like stroke weight and corner radius stay the same size, so the ratio of their size relative to the
+- Styles like stroke weight and corner radius stay the same size, so the ratio of their size relative to the
   resized shape will change.
-* If this node is a Group, resizing may invoke XD's Responsive Resize feature, which rearranges items using a
+- If this node is a Group, resizing may invoke XD's Responsive Resize feature, which rearranges items using a
   fluid layout and may change only the _position_ (not size) of some children.
-* Some content cannot be resized at all, or cannot stretch to change its aspect ratio.
+- Some content cannot be resized at all, or cannot stretch to change its aspect ratio.

 Rescaling, by contrast, is the effect seen when you zoom in on the view in XD, or when you export a node at
 a higher DPI multiplier.